superluminar-io/serverless-graphql-workshop/docs/lab2.md

 10. In the sidebar, click on **Queries** and run this mutation:
     ```graphql
     mutation {
-      commentCreate(articleId: "<< YOUR ARTICLE ID >>", content: "So cool!") {
+      createComment(articleId: "<< YOUR ARTICLE ID >>", content: "So cool!") {
         id
       }
     }
     ```

-Great, we refactored the `commentCreate` mutation to use a pipeline.
+Great, we refactored the `createComment` mutation to use a pipeline.
 So far, the mutation does exactly the same, but we have prepared everything for valiation.
 Let's go to the next step!

 ## Article ID validation